walquis/react-study-book/src/react/state/reducer-for-react-state.md

 ```
 const [tasks, dispatch] = useReducer(myReducer, initialState);
 ```
-All the state-setting that an event handler requires will now be done by myReducer, called via the `dispatch()` function returned from `useReducer()`.
+You're basically collecting `setState()` and other state-handling logic all into the `myReducer()` reducer you've written.
+Now you call `dispatch()` everywhere, which invokes your reducer for all the state-handling.
+To put it another way:  All the state-setting that an event handler requires will now be done by myReducer, called via the `dispatch()` function returned from `useReducer()`.

 ## `useState` versus `useReducer`
 - **Code size**: Generally, `useState` requires less code upfront. `useReducer` means writing both a reducer function and dispatch actions.
 However, `useReducer` can DRY out code if many event handlers modify state in a similar way.